Umerkhalid1999/Voice-prompt-Agent/README.md

 ## 🎯 How It Works

-1. **Speak** - The system listens continuously for your voice
+1. **🎙️ Speak** - The system listens continuously for your voice
-2. **Auto-Record** - Starts recording automatically when speech is detected
+2. **📹 Auto-Record** - Starts recording automatically when speech is detected
-3. **Transcribe** - Whisper converts your speech to text in real-time
+3. **📝 Transcribe** - Whisper converts your speech to text in real-time
-4. **AI Response** - DeepSeek-R1 provides intelligent responses
+4. **🤖 AI Processing** - DeepSeek-R1 generates intelligent responses
+5. **🔊 Voice Synthesis** - Edge TTS converts AI response to natural speech
-5. **Continuous Loop** - Ready for your next question immediately
+6. **🔄 Continuous Loop** - Ready for your next voice interaction immediately

+**Complete Pipeline: Your Voice → Text → AI Brain → AI Voice → Your Ears** 🎙️→📝→🧠→🔊→👂

 ## 🔧 Configuration